 5 players from each team will take a turn to have a free shot at the goal.
 The only obstacle in the way of them scoring is the opposition goalkeeper.

-What they probably should have said, and what they would have meant, would be something like, “At the end of normal, or regulation, time the scores were level, so the teams had to carry on and play extra time”.
+What they probably should have said, and what they would mean, would be something like, “At the end of normal, or regulation, time the scores were level, so the teams had to carry on and play extra time.”